kev0-4/Bank_Management/README.md

 # ***Getting Started***

-Download or clone the repository to your local machine.
+Download or clone the repository to your local machine.<br>
-Open the C++ source code in your preferred development environment.
+Open the C++ source code in your preferred development environment.<br>
-Ensure that the required libraries are available in your environment (as mentioned in the #include statements).
+Ensure that the required libraries are available in your environment (as mentioned in the #include statements).<br>
 Compile and run the program.

 # ***Usage***